Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 Efficient, repeatable, and thorough processes save time and cover butts (sounds like someone else we know).
 That’s why you should dedicate some of your downtime to review your SOPs.

-To start, list out everything an employee needs to do or know on a job site.
+To start, create a checklist that includes everything an employee needs to do or know on a job site.
 Try to get everything out of your head — it can’t be standardized if it’s not on paper.
 Then think of the things that make up those tasks and how long each one will take.

 Checklists are excellent for organizing your thoughts once you’ve listed them out.
-Then, build your checklist in CompanyCam to ensure you cover everything you need to do on every job site.
-Soon, we’re releasing standardized, trade-specific checklist templates to give you a head start.
+Build your checklist in CompanyCam to ensure you cover everything you need to do on every job site.

 Check Your Tech